Which school do you want to support?

 In 1988, California voters passed Proposition 98, which required the California legislature to increase spending on public education.
 Then-governor George Deukmejian, who had opposed Prop 98, argued that a sudden influx of money would change nothing if it merely raised teacher salaries.
 As an alternative, he argued that the money should be invested in reducing class sizes for grades K-3, capping class size at twenty students.

 The California Department of Finance estimates that the state spent over $22 billion on incentives for K-3 class size reduction from the program’s inception until it was changed in 2009-10.
 In the lean budget years leading to 2013, the incentives were reduced and the rules effectively eliminated.
-Elementary class sizes rose steadily as a result, keeping California in last position in the country as far as class sizes.
+Elementary class sizes rose steadily as a result.

 In virtually any school, the number of students in each class tends to be pretty uniform.
 Walk into two 4th grade classrooms in a school district at random, and the number of students will probably vary little.
 Is this uniformity a mistake?
 Should classes vary in size?